Interest Rate Calculator

 |---|---|---|---|---|

-A 2% rate difference on a $30,000 car loan over 60 months adds $2,580 in extra interest.
-Improving your credit score before applying for a car loan interest calculator search is the single most effective way to reduce your total cost.
+A 3% rate difference on a $30,000 loan over 60 months adds about $2,566 in extra interest.
+Improving your credit score before you apply is the single most effective way to lower your rate.
+You can model the full schedule with DigiCalc's auto loan calculator.

 How the Federal Reserve Affects Interest Rates

-The U.S. Federal Reserve sets the federal funds rate — the overnight lending rate between banks.
-This benchmark flows through the entire economy:
+The U.S. Federal Reserve sets the federal funds rate, the overnight lending rate between banks, and that benchmark ripples through the entire economy.

-- When the Fed raises rates: banks raise their prime rate, and credit card APRs, auto loans, mortgage rates, and savings account yields all rise.
+- When the Fed raises rates, banks lift their prime rate, and credit card APRs, auto loans, mortgage rates, and savings yields all climb.

 Limitations of This Calculator

-This simple interest calculator and compound interest tool provides mathematical outputs based on your inputs.
-It does not account for:
+This tool provides mathematical outputs based on the inputs you enter.
+It does not account for several real-world factors:

 - Taxes: Interest income is generally taxable.
-Consult the IRS (U.S.) or your local tax authority for applicable rates on interest income.
+Consult the IRS in the United States, or your local tax authority elsewhere, for the rates that apply to interest income.

 - Inflation: The real return on savings equals the nominal rate minus inflation.
-At 4% APY and 3% inflation, the real return is approximately 1%.
+At 4% APY and 3% inflation, the real return is only about 1%.

-- Fees: Bank fees, account minimums, and prepayment penalties are not included in the calculation.
+- Fees: Account minimums, maintenance fees, and prepayment penalties are not included in the result.

-- Credit-dependent rates: Actual loan rates depend on your credit score, lender, and market conditions at the time of application.
+- Credit-dependent rates: Actual loan rates depend on your credit score, the lender, and market conditions at the time you apply.

-- Variable rate changes: The calculate interest on loan result assumes a constant rate for the full term, which does not apply to adjustable-rate products.
-For adjustable loans, use the interest only loan calculator mode to estimate payments during the interest-only phase.
+- Variable rate changes: Results assume a constant rate for the full term, which does not hold for adjustable-rate products.